Edward Olivares Player Props: Royals vs. Rays

 Edward Olivares At The Plate

-- Olivares is batting .254 with 10 doubles, four triples, five home runs and 11 walks.
+- Olivares has 10 doubles, four triples, five home runs and 11 walks while hitting .247.

-- Olivares has reached base via a hit in 35 games this year (of 55 played), and had multiple hits in 10 of those games.
+- Olivares has reached base via a hit in 35 games this season (of 56 played), and had multiple hits in 10 of those games.

-- Looking at the 55 games he has played this year, he's hit a long ball in five of them (9.1%), and in 2.4% of his trips to the dish.
+- He has hit a long ball in 8.9% of his games this year, and 2.3% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.